siderolabs/talos/website/content/v1.15/reference/cli.md

 ### Options

 ```
-      --config-patch stringArray                 patch generated machineconfigs (applied to all node types), use @file to read a patch from file
+      --config-patch stringArray                 patch generated machineconfigs (applied to all node types), use @file to read a patch from file, or an http(s) URL to fetch it
       --config-patch-controlplanes stringArray   patch generated machineconfigs (applied to 'controlplane' type)
       --config-patch-workers stringArray         patch generated machineconfigs (applied to 'worker' type)
       --cpus-controlplanes string                the share of CPUs as fraction for each control plane/VM (default "2.0")